storyblok/storyblok-react/README.md

 }
 ```

-In this case, it story is being passed as a prop that can be coming from where the story is being fetched.
+In this case, the story is being passed as a prop that can be coming from where the story is being fetched.
 A complete example would look like this-

 ```js
 import {